4 Ways the Best Employee Wellness Programs Improve Employee Health

 1. Awareness and Education

 Each of these wellness activities help individuals become aware of and educated about good health practices.
 They help us understand what health risks are and what it really means to have an elevated health risk.
 They help us learn whether or not we have elevated health risks or unhealthy behaviors.
+You can’t begin to change an unhealthy behavior unless you can identify unhealthy behaviors.

 You can’t begin to change an unhealthy behavior unless you can identify unhealthy behaviors.

-This blog is an example of how awareness and education can work.
+This article is an example of how awareness and education can work.
 As you read and look at the images you are becoming aware of and educated about the WellSteps approach to successful wellness programming.
 You are being convinced that your wellness program success will hinge upon whether or not you’re able to help employees improve health behaviors.

 Hopefully the content you are reading is helpful, but just providing awareness and education is not going to be enough to help you, the reader, implement an effective behavior change program.
 You are also going to need to be motivated.

-I have already written extensively here and here about the need to have the right kinds of motivation in your wellness program.
 Most wellness programs encourage employees to participate in a variety of health promoting activities.
 The use of incentives is just one strategy that can be used to motivate employees.
 All of us have been able to change our behaviors at one time or another.

 We change behaviors constantly and some of those behaviors become daily habits.
 Think about the last major behavior change you implemented.
 What motivated you to change that behavior?
 Why did you do it?
 Chances are pretty good that the last time you changed of behavior you did not do it because someone was offering you some kind of monetary incentive.